Mattia92/SafeCar/README.md

+# SafeCar application - Smart Car

+## ABSTRACT
+SafeCar is an application that has been designed for helping the driver in improving its driving style.
+On one side it offers an *after trip* inspection of the data reports about past trips, and on the other side provides an *during trip* hint generation engine for correcting the driving style during the driving experience.
+In order to provide this service, the application uses two smart object, a *Plug* and a *Wearable*.

+## APPLICATION

+### REGISTRATION AND LOGIN
+In order to use this application, the driver has to register as an user of the service.
+The Registration and Login procedures can be performed by using the custom application functionality or by using the Facebook, Twitter and Google Plus APIs.

+### APPLICATION FLOW
+At this point the application flow develops in two different ways:if the user is not in the radio scan area of the Plug, she can only navigate data about her history trips or about her profile.
+Instead if the user's smartphone is near the Plug, the application automatically notifies the user of being detected; this feature is called Automatic Presence Detection.
+Once the user has been detected the application asks him if she is actually driving.
+This check is done in order to avoid the application to register the trip of person if she is not actually driving, for example is near the plug of a friend.
+If the user answers "Yes" the app understands that the trip is beginning and the *Driving Experience* actually begins.
+After this moment the driver will be provided of several hints about how to improve her driving style.

+As previously told, the application is built of two main features:

+1. **After Trip data presentation:**
+The user can inspect these data from a screen generated after the trip has been finished.
+In this screen the user can see:

  * A GPS trip tracking of his movements during the trip, shown in a custom a google maps widget.
  * A general report about the just finished trip, along with a Driver Safety Index (DSI) that estimates the quality of the drive.